MB3hel/AUVControlBoard/docs/docs/firmware/developing.md

 Install the `C/C++` and `CMake Tools` extensions, then open this folder in VSCode.
 Choose one of the configure presets on the bottom bar.
 Then, choose a build preset.
 Finally, click build.

 To debug, install the `Cortex-Debug` extension in VSCode.
 Copy `tools/debug/launch.json` to `.vscode`. *MAKE SURE TO BUILD DEBUG CONFIG BEFORE LAUNCHING DEBUG SESSION.
 IT WILL NOT BUILD AUTOMATICALLY.*

+## Development using the Simulator

+The [simulator](https://github.com/MB3hel/GodotAUVSim) can be very helpful for developing or debugging firmware.
+The simulator is capable of connecting to a real control board, thus the firmware can be tested in simulation.
+Note that the simulator also offers a simulated control board (simcb), but this is not what we want in this case.
+The simulated control board does not use a real control board / firmware.
+Testing with the simulator can also be done while the control board firmware is running with a debugger attached.

+To test with the simulator (your development system will need the simulator running and two USB ports are required)

+- Connect the control board to your PC via USB
+- Connect a debug probe to the control board (do **NOT** connect power)
+- Build and run the firmware under debugger
+- In the simulator, choose the UART port for the control board
+- Interface scripts can be run as usual using `launch.py`, but add the `-s` flag so it will connect to the simulator instead of the physical control board.

+In the setup described above, the simulator connects to and uses the control board.
+The interface scripts connect to the simulator.
+The simulator forwards messages from interface scripts to control board and vice versa.
+The simulator provides simulated sensor data to the control board and the control board provides the simulator with thruster motions.

+There are a few things to not about the simulation

+- It does increase traffic over control board UART / USB significantly (shouldn't cause issues, but something to be aware of for debugging purposes)
+- Sensor data is provided by the simulator, thus sensors will report ready even if not connected.
+- If real sensors are connected, they will be read as normal, however the data will be ignored and simulated data used instead.
+This allows connecting sensors to create more realistic test scenarios (timing and scheduling wise).
+- When controlled by the simulator, the control board will not generate PWM signals on thruster pins.
+The thruster pins will maintain a pulse corresponding to no motion.
+- IMU axis configuration has no effect in the simulator (though the command will still be acknowledged)